perryizgr8/perryizgr8.github.io/_posts/2026-05-03-turnstile.markdown

 ## How I built it

+Here's the part that surprised even me — I didn't write a single line of code for this project.
+The entire app was built using Opencode GLM 5.1.
+I described what I wanted, iterated on the output, and ended up with a fully functional Windows app without writing any code myself.

 Turnstile is a WPF app written in C# on .NET 9.
-I went with WPF because it's the simplest way to get a lightweight, native-looking popup on Windows.
+WPF turned out to be the simplest way to get a lightweight, native-looking popup on Windows.
 The picker window positions itself near your cursor, animates in, and auto-closes if you click away from it.

 All the configuration — rules, browser order, usage data — lives in JSON files under `%LOCALAPPDATA%\Turnstile\`.
 No database, no background service, nothing running when you're not picking a browser.